cyberyoung/awesome-stars/README.md

 - [proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
 - [os](https://github.com/minoca/os) - Minoca operating system
 - [386bsd](https://github.com/386bsd/386bsd) - 386BSD
-- [gear-lib](https://github.com/gozfree/gear-lib) - Gear-Lib, C library for IOT Embedded and Network
+- [gear-lib](https://github.com/gozfree/gear-lib) - Gear-Lib, C library for IOT Embedded Multimedia and Network
 - [Dior](https://github.com/luohaha/Dior) - A kind of Lisp
 - [lisp0](https://github.com/bhuztez/lisp0) - a bare minimum remake of origin LISP
 - [c4](https://github.com/rswier/c4) - C in four functions